-Provided that all the other requirements have been met, a labour broker with an exemption certificate (IRP 30) will qualify as an SBC.
-(See Interpretation Note 17 which is available on the SARS website for more on labour brokers/independent contractors.)
-In the case of a personal service company, such company will qualify as an SBC if the company, throughout the year of assessment, employs more than three full-time employees who are engaged on a full-time basis in the business of the company or close corporation of rendering the relevant service.
+Provided that all the other requirements have been met, a labour broker with an exemption certificate (IRP 30) will qualify as an SBC (See Interpretation Note 17 which is available on the SARS website).
+In the case of a personal service company, such company will qualify as an SBC if the company, throughout the year of assessment, employ three or more full-time employees who are engaged on a full-time basis in the business of the company, co-operative or close corporation of rendering the relevant service.